 The Michigan food poisoning lawyers at our firm are frequently contacted by clients regarding food poisoning lawsuits.
-These claims arise when people become ill from food purchased at retail stores, like meats and dairy products, and from food purchased at restaurants.
+These claims arise when people become ill from food purchased at retail stores,and at restaurants.
 We also handle food poisoning cases for clients who become sickened at banquets, weddings, and other events.
 People with serious food poisoning injuries do have legal rights.

-Food poisoning,also known as food borne illnesses, are common in the United States and can often result in very serious injuries.
+Food poisoning, also known as food borne illnesses, is common in the United States and can often result in very serious injuries.
 Food poisoning is especially dangerous in cases involving children, the elderly, and those who have compromised immune systems.
-In the United States there are an estimated 76 million cases of food poisoning or food borne illnesses each year, resulting in approximately 325,000 hospitalizations and 5,000 deaths.
+In the United States, there are an estimated 76 million cases of food poisoning or food borne illnesses each year, resulting in approximately 325,000 hospitalizations and 5,000 deaths.

 Cases Handled By Our Michigan Food Poisoning Lawyers

 The most commonly recognized food poisoning cases are those caused by the bacteria Campylobacter, Salmonella, E. coli, Botulism, and by a group of viruses called calicivirus, also known as the Norwalk and Norwalk-like viruses.